yabinmeng/nosqlbench-build-docs/site/content/user-guide/advanced-topics/configuration-techniques/argsfiles.md

 It is possible to pin an option to the default args file by use of the `--pin` meta-option.
 This option will take the following command line argument and add it to the currently active args file.
-That means, if you use `--pin --docker-metrics`, then `--docker-metrics` is added to the args file.
+That means, if you use `--pin --annotate all`, then `--annotate all` is added to the args file.
 If there is an exact duplicate of the same option and value, then it is skipped, but if the option name is the same with a different value, then it is added at the end.
 This allows for options which may be called multiple times normally.